-First days – low revenues, low margins, go for lean
+Early days – low revenues, low margins, no cash

 We didn’t spend a penny that wasn’t 100% necessary: